 "Hawk."

 Catchy as it was, that is what "American Pie" was all about.
 Strangely enough, most of us knew that in 1972...until we got old, forgot the context of the times, and just decided to sing along anyway.
+Instead of being an ode to "the Day the Music Died," what McLean was really

+having any of it.
 Now, there is an argument to be made for that view, and I'd respect this ninny a whole lot more, if he stood behind his own lyrics...but Don knows which side his bread is buttered on (both sides--hawks and doves buy records and concert tickets), so he's not about to spout off--at least not outside the parameters of the 8:33 song/rant.
 Why bite the hands that literally feed him?
+With political polarization at an all time high, his timing turned out to be perfect.
+"American Pie" was the first-ever right wing rock anthem,

+hear in every single song on country radio today.
 It said, "Forget all these hippies; forget this stupid 'hard rock' garbage!
 Whatever happened to our music?"

-An 'ode' to Buddy Holly, it was not
+An 'ode' to Buddy Holly, it was not.

-What it was, was a full-on attack on any music (or lifestyle) that didn't reflect the white-bread 'values' we'd grown up pretending were "normal," via sitcoms like Father Knows Best and Leave It to Beaver.
+was a full-on attack on any music (or lifestyle) that didn't reflect

-Your typical Mom and Dad, in a typical 'American Pie'
+Your typical Mom and Dad, in a typical 'American Pie' kitchen, unencumbered by hippies, peaceniks, or Beatles.

 Bob Hope himself couldn't have written it any better.
+That

-That message was buried in a barrage of six verses everyone would soon know by heart, and the chorus was infectious enough to make anybody want to sing along, without regard to what they were actually singing about.
+message was buried in a barrage of six verses everyone would soon know

 As a middling artist on the brink of extinction during the early '70s, Don McLean saw an opening in marketing his 'patriotism,' exactly as Anita Bryant and Lee Greenwood would, years later.

-Perhaps his most deftly handled trick has been to avoid saying anything (beyond the lyrics) that might upset all those concert goers, for decades now.
-But rather than remain some slyly-kept secret (again, see Carly Simon), McLean's savvy survival instinct seems to be the motive behind weaseling out of dissecting his perennial cash-cow.
+see Carly Simon), McLean's savvysurvival instinct seems to be the motive behind weaseling out of dissecting his perennial cash-cow.

 So let's take a look, shall we?